jonocarroll/wp_content/_drafts/2019-02-22-forcatsfct_match.md

 #&gt; Error in filter_impl(.data, quo): Evaluation error: Levels not present in factor: &quot;X Y&quot;.
 [/code]

 Yay!
 We're notified that we've made an error. <code>"X Y"</code>isn't actually in our column <code>g</code>.
 If we don't make the error, we get the result we actually wanted in the first place.
-After loading the development version of <code>forcats</code>from <a href="https://github.com/tidyverse/forcats">github</a> we can now use
+We can now use this successfully

 [code language="r" light="true"]
 data %&gt;%